xddq/haskell-first-steps-LYAH/README.md

 - If you change code inside /src/CodeBaseLibrary and want to test it, just use :r /src/CodeBaseLibrary inside the repl to reload the file.

-- compile a cabal project using
+# compile haskell project using cabal
 ```shell
 cabal build
 cabal run